Wasted-Audio/hvcc-examples/README.md

 ## Sound Toys

 * Chip: 8-bit style sfx - Oscillator and noise generator with individual envelopes and additional flanger, bitcrusher and downsampling effects.
+* Krell: based on the 1959 movie Forbidden Planet, in a segment where they supposedly play the music of the ancient Krell race.
+In general terms, each note has a random pitch, envelope, and duration.

 ## MIDI